Category Archives: Blogging

 Instead of giving a blow by blow account what occurred, I will recommend that you read Beth Bhargava’s comprehensive write-up of what happened over at Bad Form Review here.
 I will just say that I was bitterly disappointed by a number of authors whose work I have previously enjoyed.

-Like Public Libraries, Publishing is a majority white profession, both of which are notoriously difficult to break in to, as many opening positions are notoriously low-paid.
+Like Public Libraries, Publishing is a majority white profession, both of which can be difficult to break in to, as many opening positions are notoriously low-paid.
 I could not help but compare what is happening with Kate Clanchy’s book with what happened with the CILIP Carnegie & Kate Greenaway Medals in 2017 where it took people of colour to start asking why no-one who was not white had won either of the awards in over 80 years and a big push from them and allies to start the process to effect change.

 Kate Clanchy issued a statement on August 6th which caused more consternation and upset.
 Picador, KC’s publisher released three statements on the 6th, 9th and 11th, The Orwell Foundation issued a brief statement denying responsibility of what their external judges did, and Philip Pullman released an ‘apology’ on the 10th.